AdamJamesNaylor/jmc-warp/README.md

 ### Why a block and not just a command?
 Blocks are diegetic, commands are cumbersome to type on certain devices.

+### What happens if a player uses a Warpstone with a destination that has been removed from the world
+If the destination Warpstone is no longer placed in the world (because a player removed it or it got destroyed somehow) the Warpstone will simply not teleport the player and will inform them with a message.